icompuiz/selous/README.md

 # Selous
-A library used to reference nodejs application modules by name rather than by path
+A library used to reference nodejs application modules by name

 ```
 app